+Integration

+Approval

+Process

+Commission Setup

-Integration 1 Approval Process 2 3 Commission Setup 4 Service Launch 5 Enhancement Growth Includes activities leading up to, and including, a phased political approval process that concludes with the submission of recommendations to LAM and Regional Councils to seek triple- majority approval to create the Commission This phase of work encompasses activities related to the legal establishment of the Commission as a municipal service board and concludes with the appointment of members to the Commission This phase includes work associated with getting with getting the Commission ready to take on responsibility for transit services in the region, including establishing policies and processes, filling key roles, and negotiating and initiation of transfer agreements This begins with the Commission officially taking on responsibility for transit services in the region and key activities for the first 2 years of operation to ensure a smooth transition This phase includes longer-term activities that the Commission will undertake to continue developing its organization and planning for the future Approx. 9 Months Approx. 2 months Approx. 1 Year Years 1-2 of Operation Year 3+ of Operation 9 transformative for Nia olitical support while t 9 services from the LAMs to create an effective regional network.
+Service Launch Enhancement Growth

+Includes activities leading up to, and including, a phased political approval process that concludes with the submission of recommendations to LAM and Regional Councils to seek triplemajority approval to create the Commission

+This phase of work encompasses activities related to the legal establishment of the Commission as a municipal service board and concludes with the appointment of members to the Commission

+This phase includes work associated with getting with getting the Commission ready to take on responsibility for transit services in the region, including establishing policies and processes, filling key roles, and negotiating and initiation of transfer agreements

+This begins with the Commission officially taking on responsibility for transit services in the region and key activities for the first 2 years of operation to ensure a smooth transition

+This phase includes longer-term activities that the Commission will undertake to continue developing its organization and planning for the future

+Approx. 1 Year

+Years 1-2 of Operation

+Year 3+ of Operation

+The creation of a Regional Transit Commission will be transformative for Niagara, and its success is dependent on maintaining public and political support while transitioning services from the LAMs to create an effective regional network.